-We increasingly use technology to access important information online.
-From travel policies to mortgage statements, receipts to insurance documents, as consumers our expectations about what we can see, when we can see it and how clearly it’s presented are higher than ever.
+We increasingly use technology like data legacy systems to access important information online.
+From travel policies to mortgage statements, receipts to insurance documents, as consumers, our expectations about what we can see, when we can see it and how clearly it’s presented are higher than ever.
 And we’re using our mobile phones to access that information in greater numbers than ever before; in 2018, 52.2% of all website traffic worldwide was generated through mobile phones, up from 16.2 % just five years earlier.
 1

-At the same time, we remain acutely aware of the security issues around our personal data, with PwC recently reporting that 69% of consumers believing companies are vulnerable to hacks and cyber-attacks.3
+At the same time, we remain acutely aware of the security issues around our personal data, with PwC recently reporting that 69% of consumers believe companies are vulnerable to hacks and cyber-attacks.3

-Businesses need to take all these factors into account when they’re thinking about customer experience (CX) and in particular how best to share information with their customers.
-Despite their best intentions to satisfy customers’ digital needs quickly, easily and securely, businesses often hit a bump in the road when it comes to extracting the high-value data their legacy systems hold.
+Businesses need to take all these factors into account when they’re thinking about customer experience (CX) and, in particular, how best to share information with their customers.
+Despite their best intentions to satisfy customers’ digital needs quickly, easily and securely, businesses often hit a bump in the road when it comes to extracting the high-value data their data legacy systems hold.

 And then there’s the high capital investment, lengthy implementation period and business disruption involved in overhauling or replacing a legacy system that holds many businesses back from achieving the multi-channel digital communication of customer and employee documents and process automation needed to equip them for future success.